BeelGroup/Docear-Online-HTW---Vagrant/README.md

 1. after this the virtual maschine is started and the prompt returns
 1. put freeplane zip into artifacts/mindmap-backend
 1. put play zip into artifacts/play-frontend
-1. if it not starts connect with ssh and run `sudo service mindmap-backend-redeploy restart; sudo service play-frontend-redeploy restart; sudo touch /home/import/mindmap-backend/freeplane_bin-1.2.21.zip; sudo touch /home/import/play-frontend/docear-frontend-0.1-SNAPSHOT.zip`
+1. if it not starts connect with ssh and run `sudo service mindmap-backend-redeploy restart; sudo service play-frontend-redeploy restart; sudo service mindmap-backend next; sudo service play-frontend next;`
 1. you can view the app in your browser with https://localhost:4443/
 2. If you change the puppet related files or deploy a new artifact call `vagrant reload`
     * to change the artifact to a new version, drop it into the artifacts folder and overwrite the existing file